-The valuation allowance decreased \$1,174 from the period ended December 31, 2015 to the calendar year ended December 31, 2016.
-This was the result of an increase in the net deferred tax assets, primarily net operating loss ("NOL") carryforwards, equity compensation for U.S. residents, exploration spending on mineral properties, research and experimental spending, and change in tax rates.
+The valuation allowance decreased \$11,988 from the year ended December 31, 2016 to the year ended December 31, 2017.
+There was a decrease in the net deferred tax assets, primarily net operating loss carryforwards ("NOL's"), recognition of previous excess tax benefits pursuant to ASU 2016-09 and exploration spending on mineral properties.
+The decrease in net deferred tax assets resulted primarily from amortization of capitalized exploration costs, decrease in net deferred tax asset for share based compensation resulting from expirations and cancellations, and the decrease in US tax rate under the TJCA.
 Because we are unable to determine whether it is more likely than not that the net deferred tax assets will be realized, we continue to record a 100% valuation against the net deferred tax assets.

-At December 31, 2016, we had U.S. NOL carryforwards of approximately \$52,186, which expire from 2018 to 2036.
-In addition, we had Canadian non-capital loss carryforwards of approximately CDN\$10,941, which expire from 2017 to 2036.
-As of December 31, 2016, there were Canadian capital loss carryforwards of CDN\$59.
-A full valuation allowance has been recorded against the tax effected U.S. and Canadian loss carryforwards as we do not consider realization of such assets to meet the required "more likely than not" standard.
+At December 31, 2017, we had U.S. NOL carryforwards of approximately \$59,912, which expire from 2018 to 2037.
+As a result of the TCJA, US NOLs generated in years ending after 2017 have an indefinite carryforward rather than the previous 20 year carryforward.
+This does not affect losses incurred in years ended in 2017 or earlier.
+In addition, we had Canadian non-capital loss carryforwards of approximately \$10,444, which expire from 2018 to 2037.
+As of December 31, 2017, there were Canadian capital loss carryforwards of \$28.
+A full valuation allowance has been recorded against the tax effected US and Canadian loss carryforwards as we do not consider realization of such assets to meet the required 'more likely than not' standard.